Fish smokers have been around for thousands of years in one form or another.

 I hope you found my list of the best fish smokers helpful, and that you have years of happy fish smoking in your future.

-10 Best Portable Outdoor Electric BBQ Grills for 2021
+10 Best Portable Outdoor Electric Grills for 2022

 An outdoor electric grill is perfect for a patio, RV, boat, or any small space.
 Find the best electric grills for any backyard in this review.